Type: Package

 Value

-A ggplot object (and optionally a list of processed sets if return_sets = TRUE).
+A ggplot object, or a named list with elements plot and sets if return_sets = TRUE.

 Examples